saleor/example-app-sendgrid/docs/sendgrid.md

 :::info

-Sendgrid account is require.
+Sendgrid account is required.
 You can create one [here](https://signup.sendgrid.com/).

 :::